For three-and-a-half years, this site has viewed Delhi through New York eyes. It’s time for the opposite: New York as viewed by Delhiites.

 And here’s the building in GK II where I spent my first month.

-Comparing those two pictures, Taveeshi is right: which architecture seems more at home in a culture that’s supposed to be renowned for its rugged individualism?
+Comparing those two pictures, Tiya is right: which architecture seems more at home in a culture that’s supposed to be renowned for its rugged individualism?

-Taveeshi and Devangana will share other observations in the next installment of this interview.
+Tiya and Divya will share other observations in the next installment of this interview.
 (A preview: “The way people talk here.
 They ask how you’re doing without really caring about how you’re doing.
 And some are excessively polite and/or diplomatic, so many times I find it difficult to discern what the person’s real intention is.”)

 But first, I’d like to open this up to Indian readers who landed in the US, or Americans who have visited India.
 What impression did you receive from that first drive home from the airport?
 Please add your comments below.